isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Installations & Display.md

 <br>**National Archives Building**

 **About the installation:**
 <br>Take a trip down memory lane with this hyper colourful visual treat.
 Remixing images from the collections of the National Archives of Singapore and National Library, visual artist MOJOKO highlights Singapore’s cinemas of times past.
 Inspired by the cultural importance and rich visual history of Capitol Theatre and Cathay Picture House, MOJOKO brings a contemporary twist to the classic movie posters that were once commonplace in the area.
-A moving artwork of epic proportions, *Midnight Show at the Capitol*  lights up the walls of the Bras Basah.Bugis precinct in a captivating way.
+A moving artwork of epic proportions,&nbsp;*Midnight Show at the Capitol* &nbsp;lights up the walls of the Bras Basah.Bugis precinct in a captivating way.

 **About the artist:**
-<br>If you are not already familiar with his work, [MOJOKO](https://mojoko.net){:target="_blank"}  is best described as a Pop Art mash-up artist and collage specialist.
+<br>If you are not already familiar with his work, MOJOKO is best described as a Pop Art mash-up artist and collage specialist.
 Often inspired by Singapore’s culture and the energy of living in Southeast Asia, his artworks explore the clashing of cultures, virtual vs. reality, old vs. new, east vs. west.
-As the creative director of EYEYAH!
-Magazine, he hopes to share this creativity to inspire the next generation of artists.
+As the creative director of&nbsp;EYEYAH!&nbsp;Magazine, he hopes to share this creativity to inspire the next generation of artists.

 **Learn more:**
 <br>Check out [Bras Basah: A Place For Entertainment](https://curiocity.nlb.gov.sg/singapore-visualised/digital-stories/bb-cinemas){:target="_blank"} in Curiocity's Bras Basah digital story to revisit the seven most iconic cinemas in the area.